investmentblockchain/IBP-Core/src/leveldb/CONTRIBUTING.md

 * If you are an individual writing original source code and you're sure you own the intellectual property, then sign an [individual CLA](https://developers.google.com/open-source/cla/individual).
-* If you work for a company that icpros to allow you to contribute your work, then sign a [corporate CLA](https://developers.google.com/open-source/cla/corporate).
+* If you work for a company that ibps to allow you to contribute your work, then sign a [corporate CLA](https://developers.google.com/open-source/cla/corporate).

 Follow either of the two links above to access the appropriate CLA and